indianpkm/cocktail/README.md

-#Cocktail website  with react redux project
+Cocktail website  with react redux
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).